medplum/medplum/packages/docs/docs/self-hosting/opentelemetry.md

 4. **Collectors**: The OpenTelemetry Collector offers a vendor-agnostic implementation for receiving, processing, and exporting telemetry data.
 It's a standalone service that can be deployed alongside your application, providing a centralized way to gather and dispatch observability data.

-## Introduction to AWS CloudWatch Agent
+## Introduction to AWS Distro for OpenTelemetry

-**AWS CloudWatch Agent** is a monitoring service provided by Amazon Web Services for collecting and tracking metrics and logs from your AWS resources and applications.
-It's a powerful tool for real-time monitoring and operational insights.

-### Features of AWS CloudWatch Agent

-1. **Collection of System-Level Metrics**: The CloudWatch Agent gathers system-level metrics such as CPU utilization, memory usage, disk I/O, and network bandwidth from your EC2 instances and on-premises servers.

-2. **Application Log Monitoring**: It can also be configured to collect and monitor logs from your applications and services, providing insights into their operational behavior.

-3. **Custom Metrics Support**: The CloudWatch Agent allows you to define and collect custom metrics specific to your application, enabling more detailed monitoring.

-4. **Integration with AWS Services**: Being an AWS-native service, it seamlessly integrates with other AWS services, offering a centralized solution for monitoring AWS resources and applications.

-5. **Flexibility and Configurability**: The CloudWatch Agent can be customized to suit specific monitoring needs, allowing for fine-grained control over what data is collected and how it's used.
+**AWS Distro for OpenTelemetry (ADOT)** is a secure and scalable observability solution provided by AWS, designed to integrate seamlessly with the broader OpenTelemetry ecosystem.
+As an AWS-supported distribution of the OpenTelemetry project, ADOT simplifies the process of collecting, processing, and exporting telemetry data — including metrics, traces, and logs — from your applications and infrastructure.
+By facilitating the collection of rich, detailed observability data, ADOT enables developers and operators to gain deeper insights into the performance and health of their applications.
+Furthermore, ADOT's integration with AWS CloudWatch provides a powerful platform for monitoring and analysis, allowing teams to leverage the robust features of CloudWatch for metrics storage, alerting, and dashboarding.
+This integration forms a comprehensive observability pipeline, from data collection with ADOT to data analysis and visualization with AWS CloudWatch, offering a cohesive solution for monitoring modern cloud-native applications on AWS.

 ## Using OpenTelemetry